Go to JCI Insight

 Abstract

 Colitis-associated cancer (CAC) arises from a complex interplay between host and environmental factors.
-In this report, we investigated the role of the gut microbiome using Winnie mice, a UC-like model with a missense mutation in the Muc2 gene.
-Upon rederivation from a conventional (CONV) to a specific-pathogen-free (SPF) facility, Winnie mice developed severe colitis and, notably, spontaneous CAC that progressively worsened over time.
-In contrast, CONV Winnie showed only mild colitis but no tumorigenesis.
-By comparison, when rederived into germ-free (GF) conditions, SPF Winnie mice were protected from colitis and colon tumors, indicating an essential role for the gut microbiome in the development of CAC in these mice.
-Using shotgun metagenomics, metabolomics, and lipidomics, we identified a distinct pro-inflammatory microbial and metabolic signature that potentially drives the transition from colitis to CAC.
-Fecal microbiota transplantation (FMT), using either SPF Winnie or WT (Bl/6) donors into GF Winnie recipients, demonstrated that while colitis developed regardless of the donor, only FMT from SPF Winnie donors resulted in CAC.
-Our studies present a relevant model of CAC, providing strong evidence that the microbiome plays a key role in its pathogenesis, thereby challenging the concept of colon cancer as a strictly non-transmissible disease.
+In this report, we investigated the role of the gut microbiome using Winnie mice, an ulcerative colitis–like (UC-like) model with a missense mutation in the Muc2 gene.
+Upon rederivation from a conventional (CONV) to a specific pathogen–free (SPF) facility, Winnie mice developed severe colitis and, notably, spontaneous CAC that progressively worsened over time.
+In contrast, CONV Winnie mice showed only mild colitis but no tumorigenesis.
+By comparison, when re-derived into germ-free (GF) conditions, SPF Winnie mice were protected from colitis and colon tumors, indicating an essential role for the gut microbiome in the development of CAC in these mice.
+Using shotgun metagenomics, metabolomics, and lipidomics, we identified a distinct proinflammatory microbial and metabolic signature that potentially drives the transition from colitis to CAC.
+Using either SPF Winnie or WT (Bl/6) donors, fecal microbiota transplantation (FMT) into GF Winnie recipients demonstrated that, while colitis developed regardless of the donor, only FM from SPF Winnie donors resulted in CAC in recipient mice.
+Our studies present a relevant model of CAC, providing strong evidence that the microbiome plays a key role in its pathogenesis, thus challenging the concept of colon cancer as a strictly nontransmissible disease.

 Authors